Short-Term Disability Insurance

 Once the waiting period concludes, a portion of your paycheck will continue to be covered until you can return to work or until the benefit period expires, whichever comes first.
 Most benefits periods last for several months, but more expensive policies can include coverage for up to a few years.

-Representation Against Major Disability Insurance Companies
+Fighting Back Against Major Disability Insurance Companies

 Sadly, it isn’t uncommon for disabled Floridians to suffer unjust consequences after disability insurance companies wrongfully deny or terminate their short-term disability (STD) or long-term disability (LTD) benefits.
 In today’s world, it can be more challenging than ever to simply obtain the benefits that you were always rightfully entitled to under the law.
 Luckily, our award-winning disability attorney is here to help.